cgarner1/Deep-Q-Maze-Game/readme.md

 ![demo of test.py running](./Results/Videos/Successful_DQN_Run.gif)

 This project was my first attempt at building a DQN in Python using the Tensorflow Keras API, Numpy, and PyGame. *These three dependencies must be installed before running either file.* The goal of the project was for a player agent (in blue) to learn to navigate a playspace without hitting any walls (in red).
 The player's final goal is to reach the goal cube at the end of the level (orange).
 The DQN works off of a rather straightforward reward system.
 The closer the player agent moves toward the goal the higher reward it attains, the further away the larger penalty.
 Passing certain checkpoints results in a much larger reward than avialable from moving towards the goal.
-This is a rather high level explination of how the model is trained, and a more detailed summary is included in the "How Does it Work?" section.
+This is a rather high level explination of how the model is trained, but the main idea is that Nueral Network is being used to estimate the most efficient move to make (that move is called Q Prime) given a game state and pool of actions.

 The Deep Q Network is based off of Jon Krohn's "Deep Q Learning Networks" video, linked here: https://youtu.be/OYhFoMySoVs